 MOD RCC/8A6/35

-2 Threshold values for determining when coordination is required between transmitting feeder-link earth stations in the fixed-satellite service in Region 2and a receiving space station in the Plan or List or a proposed new or modified receiving space station in the List, in the frequency band 17.8-18.1 GHz (WRC-03)
+2 Threshold values for determining when coordination is required between, on one hand, transmitting feeder-link earth stations in the fixed-satellite service in Region 2 in the band 17.8-18.1 GHz or transmitting earth stations in the fixed-satellite service in the bands 14.5-14.75 (in Regions 1 and 2) and 14.5-14.8 GHz (in Region 3) not subject to the Plan, and, on the other hand a receiving space station in the Plan or List or a proposed new or modified receiving space station in the List, in the frequency bands 14.5-14.8 GHz or 17.8-18.1 GHz (Rev.WRC-15)

-With respect to § 7.1, Article 7, coordination of a transmitting feeder-link earth station in the fixed-satellite service with a receiving space station in a broadcasting-satellite feeder link in the Regions 1 and 3 feeder-link Plan or List, or a proposed new or modified receiving space station in the List, is required when the power flux density arriving at the receiving space station of a broadcasting-satellite service feeder link of another administration would cause an increase in the noise temperature of the feeder-link space station which exceeds a threshold value of ΔT/T corresponding to 6%, where ΔT/T is calculated in accordance with the method given in Appendix 8, except that the maximum power densities per hertz averaged over the worst 1 MHz are replaced by power densities per hertz averaged over the necessary bandwidth of the feeder-link carriers.
-(WRC-03)
+With respect to § 7.1, Article 7, coordination of a transmitting earth station in the fixed-satellite service with a receiving space station in a broadcasting-satellite feeder link in the Regions 1 and 3 feeder-link Plan or List, or a proposed new or modified receiving space station in the List, is required when the power flux density arriving at the receiving space station of a broadcasting-satellite service feeder link of another administration would cause an increase in the noise temperature of the feeder-link space station which exceeds a threshold value of ΔT/T corresponding to 6%, where ΔT/T is calculated in accordance with the method given in Appendix 8, except that the maximum power densities per hertz averaged over the worst 1 MHz are replaced by power densities per hertz averaged over the necessary bandwidth of the uplink carriers.
+(WRC-15)

 Reasons: To establish threshold values that can be applied to determine when coordination is required between unplanned FSS transmitting earth stations in the bands 14.5-14.75 GHz (Regions 1 and 2) and 14.5-14.8 GHz (Region 3) and a receiving space station in the Plan or feeder link List for Regions 1 and 3 in the band 14.5-14.8 GHz.